traffordDataLab/open_data/census2021/population/README.md

 </tr>
 <tr>
 	<td>Dataset description</td>
-	<td>Estimates of the usual resident population from the Census 2021 first release</td>
+	<td>Estimates of the usual resident population, population density and households from the Census 2021 first release.
+Additional time-series datasets are also included.</td>
 </tr>
 <tr>
 	<td>Source</td>